Philip Roth: The Biography: Cancellation

 In April 2021, Bailey was dropped by his agency, the Story Factory, following allegations of sexual misconduct made in the comments section of a literary blog; Bailey denies the allegations.
-In a statement to the Associated Press on April 21 by W. W. Norton & Company, the publisher announced that it decided to pause the shipping and promotion of Philip Roth: The Biography "pending any further information that may emerge."
+In a statement to the Associated Press on April 21 by W. W. Norton & Company, the publisher announced that it decided to pause the shipping and promotion of Philip Roth: The Biography "pending any further information that may emerge".
 On April 28, W. W. Norton announced that it is taking the book out of print.
 The same day, Recorded Books announced that it would be withdrawing the audiobook edition from release.

 On May 17, 2021, Skyhorse Publishing announced that it would release a paperback, ebook, and audiobook versions of the biography.
 The e-book edition was published on May 26, 2021.
 The paperback version was published on June 29, 2021.

 Reception

-Philip Roth: The Biography received favorable reviews, with a cumulative "Positive" rating at the review aggregator website Book Marks.

-Alexander C. Kafka of The Washington Post praised the book for being "conversationally readable" despite its length, and wrote that "no one writing about Roth will be able to sidestep this foundational biography."
+Alexander C. Kafka of The Washington Post praised the book for being "conversationally readable" despite its length, and wrote that "no one writing about Roth will be able to sidestep this foundational biography".
 In its starred review, Kirkus Reviews called it an "outstanding" biography, praising Bailey's "evenhanded" treatment of Roth's books and personal flaws.
-Publishers Weekly, in its starred review, praised Bailey's "consistently luminous, humorous prose" and called it "as dynamic and gripping as any of Roth's own fictions."
+Publishers Weekly, in its starred review, praised Bailey's "consistently luminous, humorous prose" and called it "as dynamic and gripping as any of Roth's own fictions".

-In a negative review, Parul Sehgal of The New York Times felt the author failed his subject and called the book a "narrow portrait of a wide life."
+In a negative review, Parul Sehgal of The New York Times felt the author failed his subject and called the book a "narrow portrait of a wide life".
 Sehgal criticized Bailey's "sprawling" focus on Roth's personal life and his reticence on Roth's literary work and style: "Roth's own writing was full of provocations on the art of biography, full of masks and veils and alter egos, obsessed with plucking apart the idea of a self.
 Bailey avoids it all, offering readings of the most tepid kind, primarily noticing biographical correspondences, most of them familiar by now."